Employment and employee benefits in Switzerland: overview

 - Advising multinational clients on transfers of businesses and mass layoffs.

-- Advising international clients relating to the drafting of employment agreements for, and termination of employment of, senior managers.
+- Advising international clients on the drafting of employment agreements and on termination of employment in particular with respect to executives.